dtcenter/METplotpy/docs/Users_Guide/difficulty_index.rst

    is running and has has the required Python packages outlined in the **Required Packages** section above.

-Where $METPLOTPY_SOURCE is the directory where you saved the METplotpy source code and $WORKING_DIR is the directory you created earlier to store the sample input data.
+Where $METPLOTPY_BASE is the directory where you saved the METplotpy source code and $WORKING_DIR is the directory you created earlier to store the sample input data.

 * Change directory to the $WORKING_DIR: